spacecode-ai/SpaceBridge-MCP/README.md

 **Other Clients (Windsurf, Cursor, etc.):**

 Refer to the specific documentation for your client.
-The general principle is the same: provide a name for the server and the command to execute it, ensuring the necessary environment variables (`SPACEBRIDGE_API_URL`, `SPACEBRIDGE_API_KEY`, `OPENAI_API_KEY`, and optionally `SPACEBRIDGE_ORG_NAME`, `SPACEBRIDGE_PROJECT_NAME`) are passed to the command's environment.
+The general principle is the same: provide a name for the server and the command to execute it, ensuring the necessary environment variables (`SPACEBRIDGE_API_KEY`, `OPENAI_API_KEY`, and optionally `SPACEBRIDGE_ORG_NAME`, `SPACEBRIDGE_PROJECT_NAME`) are passed to the command's environment.
 Some clients might have dedicated fields for environment variables, while others might require a wrapper script.
 Passing `SPACEBRIDGE_ORG_NAME` and `SPACEBRIDGE_PROJECT_NAME` is recommended for clients where the server's working directory might not match the actual project directory (e.g., Windsurf, Cursor).

 ## Usage Tips & Agentic Workflows